PerchunPak/nixpkgs-updaters-library/docs/usage/models.md

 # Models

-You need to implement a few interfaces for the library to work.
-Note that we mostly don't enforce you to store information, you choose yourself what to store.
+You need to implement some interfaces for the library to work.
+Note that the library is generally designed to be minimalistic: you choose what to store.
 This way, the library can be used for anything from simple git repositories to GNOME extensions.

 Look at [the `models.py` file](https://github.com/PerchunPak/nixpkgs-updaters-library/blob/main/nupd/models.py)
 for exact details.